-PROXY SUMMARY This summary highlights information contained in this Proxy Statement.
-The summary does not contain all of the information that you should consider, and you should read the entire Proxy Statement carefully before voting.
-Annual Meeting of Stockholders • Time and date: 10:00 a.m., Central time, April 23, 2015. • Place: Lower level auditorium at our headquarters located at CityPlace One, One CityPlace Drive, St. Louis, Missouri 63141. • Record Date: March 14, 2015.
-Voting: Stockholders as of the record date are entitled to vote.
-Each share of common stock is entitled to one vote fc each director nominee and one vote for each of the other proposals.
-Voting Items (With Board Recommendations • Election of five directors.
-(FOR EACH NOMINEE) in Parentheses) · Advisory resolution to approve named executive compensation.
-(FOR) • Ratification of the appointment of Ernst & Young LLP, independent registered public accounting firm, as our independent auditors for the year ending December 31, 2015.
-(FOR) · Authorize the Board of Directors of the Company to effect, in its discretion, a reverse stock split of the outstanding and treasury shares of common stock of Arch Coal, Inc. at a reverse stock split ratio of either 1-for-5 or 1-for-10, as determined by the Board of Directors and approve a corresponding amendment to the Company's Restated Certificate of Incorporation, subject to the Board of Director's authority to abandon such amendment.
-(FOR) • Consider one stockholder proposal.
-(AGAINST) Board Nominees · Governor David D. Freudenthal.
-Senior Counsel, Crowell & Moring, LLC, and former Governor, State of Wyoming Director since 2011. • Patricia F. Godley.
+- Voting Items (With Board Recommendations Election of five directors.
+(FOR EACH NOMINEE) - · Advisory resolution to approve named executive compensation.
+(FOR) - Ratification of the appointment of Ernst & Young LLP, independent registered public accounting firm, as our independent auditors for the year ending December 31, 2015.
+(FOR) - Authorize the Board of Directors of the Company to effect, in its discretion, a reverse stock split of the outstanding and treasury shares of common stock of Arch Coal, Inc. at a reverse stock split ratio of either 1-for-5 or 1-for-10, as determined by the Board of Directors and approve a corresponding amendment to the Company's Restated Certificate of Incorporation, subject to the Board of Director's authority to abandon such amendment.
+(FOR) - · Consider one stockholder proposal.
+(AGAINST)

+Board Nominees

+- Governor David D. Freudenthal.
+Senior Counsel, Crowell & Moring, LLC, and former Governor, State of Wyoming Director since 2011. - Patricia F. Godley.
 Senior Counsel, Van Ness Feldman.
-Director since 2004. • Wesley M. Taylor.
+Director since 2004. - Wesley M. Taylor.
 Former President, TXU Generation.
-Director since 2005.
-Peter I. Wold.
+Director since 2005. - Peter I. Wold.
 President, Wold Oil Properties, Inc., and Director, Oppenheimer Funds, Inc. New York Board.
-Director since 2010. · James A. Sabala.
+Directors since 2010. - · James A. Sabala.
 Senior Vice President and Chief Financial Officer of Hecla Mining Company.
 Director since 2015

+Other Directors

-Other Directors Term expiring in 2016 • Paul T. Hanrahan .
+Term expiring in 2016

+- Paul T. Hanrahan.
 Chief Executive Officer, American Capital Infrastructure Management, LLC, and former President and Chief Executive Officer, The AES Corporation.
-Director since 2012. • Paul A. Lang .
+Director since 2012. - Paul A. Lang.
 Executive Vice President and Chief Operating Officer, Arch Coal, Inc. since April 2012.
-Director since February 2014. • Theodore D. Sands .
+Director since February 2014. - Theodore D. Sands.
 President, HAAS Capital, LLC, and former Managing Director, Investment Banking for Globa Metals/Mining Group, Merrill Lynch & Co.
 Director since 1999.

-Term expiring in 2017 • John W. Eaves.
-President and Chief Executive Officer, Arch Coal, Inc. Director since 2006. • Douglas H. Hunt.
+Term expiring in 2017

+- John W. Eaves.
+President and Chief Executive Officer, Arch Coal, Inc. Director since 2006. - Douglas H. Hunt.
 Director of Acquisitions, Petro-Hunt, LLC.
-Director since 1995. • J. Thomas Jones.
+Director since 1995. - J. Thomas Jones.
 Former Chief Executive Officer, West Virginia United Health System.
-Director since 2010. • George C. Morris III .
+Director since 2010. - George C. Morris III.
 President, Morris Energy Advisors, Inc., and former Managing Director, Merrill Lynch & Co Director since 2012.

-Annual Meeting Admission Policy • If you wish to attend the Annual Meeting, you must request an admission ticket in advance by following the instructions set forth on page 1 under the heading " How Do I Gain Admission to the Annual Meeting ."
-Key Elements of Our Compensation Program • Pay for Performance - A significant portion of compensation for each of the NEOs is tied to key performance-based metrics. • Mix of Short-Term and Long-Term Incentives - Our incentive program has an appropriate mix of annual and long-term incentives. • No Stock Options - Beginning in 2014, the Company stopped awarding stock options as a component of our long-term incentive program. • Performance Shares Tied to Operational Measures - The Company has replaced stock options with performance shares in an effort to create a more performance-oriented compensation program.
-Performance targets for these awards are tied to operational cash flow, with total payouts modified based on total stockholder return relative to ot peer companies.
+Annual Meeting Admission Policy

+• If you wish to attend the Annual Meeting, you must request an admission ticket in advance by following the instructions set forth on page 1 under the heading "How Do I Gain Admission to the Annual Meeting."

+Key Elements of Our Compensation Program

+- Pay for Performance A significant portion of compensation for each of the NEOs is tied to key performance-based metrics. - Mix of Short-Term and Long-Term Incentives Our incentive program has an appropriate mix of annual and long-term incentives. - No Stock Options Beginning in 2014, the Company stopped awarding stock options as a component of our long-term incentive program. - Performance Shares Tied to Operational Measures The Company has replaced stock options with performance shares in an effort to create a more performance-oriented compensation program.
+Performance targets for these awards are tied to operational cash flow, with total payouts modified based on total stockholder return relative to or peer companies.